 In general, Wayne suffers from a feeling of not being necessary to the episode, evoking the Mr. Peanutbutter’s House thought experiment to give the episode its title and then hang around.
 (BoJack even underlines the character’s lack of necessity by forgetting him after each encounter.)
 The closing monologue is a move that only highlights the bad thing BoJack did and the disconnect between Diane and Mr. Peanutbutter, both of which are things that the episode made apparent on its own.
 The Zoë vs. Zelda argument is good for some early jokes, but we don’t need the metaphor to know there’s a difference between Todd and BoJack or Diane and Mr. Peanutbutter.
 Actions can speak louder than words, and there’s plenty of action this episode to underline the character disconnect.

 More interesting is what’s left unspoken.
 In the pilot episode, Todd said of BoJack that despite all his grumblings, there was a good heart underneath it all.
 That’s the sort of statement that other shows would treat as their mission statement, and the vibe in the first few episodes hinted that despite the darkness it could move in that direction.
 “Zoës And Zeldas” works sharply against that idea, proving that if there is a good heart it’s buried deep within BoJack and that Todd’s faith in his host may be ill-placed.
-With the tell-tale receipt literally under Todd’s nose, a potential blowup revelation of that faith is clearly being set up—and if Aaron Paul’s proved anything in his career to date, he does his best work when he learns he’s been betrayed.
+With the tell-tale receipt literally under Todd’s nose, a potential blowup revelation of that faith is clearly being set up.
+And if Aaron Paul’s proved anything in his career to date, he does his best work when he learns he’s been betrayed.

 - Achievement in Voice Acting: Wayne’s a weak enough character that Cenac gets disqualified despite his sturdy deliveries.
-The honor goes to Paul F. Tompkins, pulling double duty this week as Virgil Van Cleef.
+The honor goes to Paul F. Tompkins, pulling double duty this week as Mr. Peanutbutter and Virgil Van Cleef.
 If Mr. Peanutbutter utilizes Tompkins’s gift for cheerfulness, Van Cleef utilizes his pomposity, an aristocratic tone that reminds one of his impressions of Werner Herzog or Andrew Lloyd Weber—the latter of whom Van Cleef dismisses as “a real hot penis about everything.”

 - The cold open of “Zoës And Zeldas” gives us our first look at the previously mentioned Herb Kazazz, voiced by Stanley Tucci.
 A flashback reveals him as a fellow comedian from BoJack’s stand-up days, going from heckling the nervous young comedian to offering advice and a drink.
 A photo of the two in BoJack’s pool room—one right over his shoulder as BoJack denies ever being mentored—reaffirms that friendship lasted at least into the Horsin’ Around days.

 - The paparazzi birds try to blackmail BoJack, and he doesn’t even give them the time of day.
-Not out of arrogance, out of simply not paying any attention to what they say.
+Not out of arrogance, but out of simply not paying any attention to what they say.

 - BoJack is dialing back the cutaway jokes as episodes progress, but the one about baby birds leaving the nest is genuinely inspired and hilariously dark. ”It’s not your fault.”
 “I thought he was ready.
 He seemed ready.”
 “It’s not your fault.”